slava-aes/DKOM/README.md

 PatchGuard takes some minutes to cause a bugcheck

-### The ActiveProcessLink offset is hardcoded for this windows build.
+### The ActiveProcessLinks offset is hardcoded for this windows build.

 #### This is not required, however.
 #### Although this offset might change in the next version, it's  **always** after *UniqueProcessId*